Dhyana in Buddhism: Jhana as integrated practice

-Ṭhānissaro Bhikkhu, a western teacher in the Thai Forest Tradition, has repeatedly argued that the Pali Canon and the Visuddhimagga give different descriptions of the jhanas, regarding the Visuddhimagga-description to be incorrect.
-According to Ṭhānissaro Bhikkhu warns against the development of strong states of concentration.
+Ṭhānissaro Bhikkhu, a western teacher in the Thai Forest Tradition, has repeatedly argued that the Pāli Canon and the Visuddhimagga give different descriptions of the jhānas, regarding the Visuddhimagga description to be incorrect.
+Accordingly, he advises against the development of strong states of concentration.
 Arbel describes the fourth jhāna as "non-reactive and lucid awareness", not as a state of deep concentration.

 According to Richard Shankman, the sutta descriptions of jhāna practice explain that the meditator does not emerge from jhāna to practice vipassana but rather the work of insight is done whilst in jhāna itself.
 In particular the meditator is instructed to "enter and remain in the fourth jhāna" before commencing the work of insight in order to uproot the mental defilements.

 Keren Arbel has conducted extensive research on the jhanas and the contemporary criticisms of the commentarial interpretation.
-Based on this research, and her own experience as a senior meditation-teacher, she gives a reconstructed account of the original meaning of the dhyanas.
-She argues that jhana is an integrated practice, describing the fourth jhana as "non-reactive and lucid awareness", not as a state of deep concentration.
-According to Arbel, it develops "a mind which is not conditioned by habitual reaction-patterns of likes and dislikes [...] a profoundly wise relation to experience, not tainted by any kind of wrong perception and mental reactivity rooted in craving (tanha).
+Based on this research, and her own experience as a senior meditation-teacher, she gives a reconstructed account of the original meaning of the dhyānas.
+She argues that jhāna is an integrated practice, describing the fourth jhāna as "non-reactive and lucid awareness", not as a state of deep concentration.
+According to Arbel, it develops "a mind which is not conditioned by habitual reaction-patterns of likes and dislikes [...] a profoundly wise relation to experience, not tainted by any kind of wrong perception and mental reactivity rooted in craving (tanha)."